CryoHype: Reconstructing a thousand cryo-EM structures with transformer-based hypernetworks: Additional Quantitative Results

 \subsection{Traditional FSC}

-In Table~\ref{tab:trad-fsc}, we evaluate \method/ vs CryoDRGN~\cite{zhong2021cryodrgn} using the traditional FSC at 0.143 and FSC at 0.5 metrics on both the Tomtowin-100 and all Sim2Struct datasets.
-We find that, in line with our other quantitative metrics, the performance of \method/ matches or exceeds the performance of CryoDRGN on all datasets, with \method/ performing better as the degree of compositional heterogeneity, as measured by the number of distinct structures, gets more and more extreme.
+In Table~\ref{tab:trad-fsc}, we evaluate \method/ vs cryoDRGN~\cite{zhong2021cryodrgn} using the traditional FSC at 0.143 and FSC at 0.5 metrics on both Tomotwin-100 and all \texttt{\dataset/} subsets.
+We find that, in line with our other quantitative metrics, the performance of \method/ matches or exceeds the performance of cryoDRGN on all datasets, with \method/ performing better as the degree of compositional heterogeneity, as measured by the number of distinct structures, gets more and more extreme.